Elements-Agency/benjaminjyoung/content/shipping.md

 Usually, for **limited reproductions**, it takes 1–5 business days to fulfill an order, after which it’s shipped out.
 The shipping time depends on your location and type.

-For framed mat reproductions (typically for watercolor):
+For framed mat reproductions (typically for watercolor reproductions):

   * United States: 7-13 business days
   * Canada: 9-12 business days